What is the optimum sublimation temp and time for different substrates?

 Conclusion

-These are the optimum heat press time and temperature settings which you can use as a beginner to get the right color print.
+These are the optimum sublimation temp and time settings which you can use as a beginner to get the right color print.
 If you feel these settings are not good enough, try making changes as per the troubleshoot guidelines and I am sure you will get vibrant results.
 If you have any questions, let me know in chat or you can message me directly.

 I am Stacey, a new mom.
 With more than four years of experience in the field of sublimation printing.
 I am here to serve you the vision of art.
 I am obsessed with printing since my childhood and now i am running a successful business offline and online.
 Join me for tutorials, tips and inspiration to enhance your sublimation journey.
 Let's bring creativity to life together.